Area: 13,812 sq km

 Kolašin is connected with other regions of Montenegro by two-lane motorways.
 It is situated on the main road connecting Montenegro’s coast and the capital, Podgorica, with the northern region of Montenegro and Serbia (E65 and E80).

-Currently Montenegro’s largest investment project, a new motorway connecting Kolašin with Podgorica, is due for completion in 2021, cutting the travel time between the two destinations to under 30 minutes.
+Currently, Montenegro’s most significant investment project is a new motorway connecting Kolašin with Podgorica, which was completed in 2022, cutting the travel time between the two destinations to under 30 minutes.

-Podgorica International Airport, facilitating regular flights to major European destinations, is only 80 km away and will be reachable by car via the newly-built motorway in just 30 minutes, by 2021.
+Podgorica International Airport, facilitating regular flights to major European destinations, is only 80 km away and is reachable by car via the newly-built motorway in just 30 minutes.